SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 ##### Deprecation of Russian localization

-The Russian localization of the Cumulocity IoT platform UI is no longer maintained, and will be removed from the product starting in October 2024.
+The Russian localization of the Cumulocity IoT platform UI is no longer supported.
+It will be removed from the product in a future version, at the earliest after a 6-month period.

 If you have a continued need for a Russian localization of the Cumulocity IoT UI, please contact [product support](/about/contacting-support/).